kaitersgonnakait/gorelik.net/_posts/2022/2022-09-05-14-days-work-month-the-joys-of-the-hebrew-calendar-2.md

 Now, having some vacation is nice, but this month is absolutely crazy.
 There is not a single full working week during this month.
 It is very similar to the constantly interrupt work day, but at a different scale.

 So, next time you wonder why your Israeli colleague, customer or partner barely works during September-October, recall this post.

 (\*) New Year starts in the seventh's month?
 I know this is confusing.
-That's because we number Nissan -- the month of the Exodus from Egypt as the first month.
+That's because we number Nissan &mdash; the month of the Exodus from Egypt as the first month.

 (\*\*)If you are an observing Jew, you should add to this list Fast of Gedalia, but we will omit it from this discussion